corimf/build-tools/README.md

 1. Copy all of the files from mobilespec-for-worklight/common into the 'common' directory in your Worklight project.
 Allow the necessary files to be overwritten.
 1. Copy all of the directories in mobilespec-for-worklight/worklight/plugins into the www/worklight/plugins directory in your native Worklight project.
 NOTE: You may need to change this directory to read-write in order to do this
 1. Copy the JSON objects in mobilespec-for-worklight/worklight/cordova_plugins.js into the www/worklight/cordova_plugins.js file (in your native Worklight project) at the end of the plugins list that is already present.
 NOTE: You may need to change this file to read-write in order to do this

+# Making Cordova Zip (4.1.2Cesr)
+## Setup corimf-settings.js
+1. Open corimf-settings-js.sample in a text editor.
+1. Set the value of 'BRANCH' to '4.1.2Cesr'
+1. Set the value of 'NEW_TAG' and 'PREV_TAG' to the latest two tags in WL7100*
+1. Set the value of 'BASE_BRANCH' to '4.1.x'
+1. Make sure 'PLUGIN_COUNT = 19' and the three lines below it are uncommented, while the five lines above it are commented out.
+1. In 'PLATFORM_REPOS', delete all values except for 'cordova-android' and 'cordova-ios'
+1. In 'OTHER_REPOS', delete all values except for 'cordova-cli'
+1. Go to File in the Menu Bar and click Save As; filename is 'corimf-settings.js' and make sure to save as a JavaScript file.

+## Making zip
+1. In the cordova folder with all the repos, run the following scripts:
+    1. node build-tools/corimf-catchup-corimf.js
+    2. node build-tools/install-production.js
+1. Make a zip folder called cordova.zip
+1. Add the following repos to the zip: cordova-android, cordova-ios, cordova-cli, all of the plugins, ios-deploy, and ios-sim